 - Accept your claim.
-If the company decides it can help you, it will accept your application and start looking into your credit history.
+If the company decides it can help you, it accepts your application and looks into your credit history.

 - Contact creditors.
-The agency will contact your creditors to determine which defaults can be removed from your report.
+The agency contacts your creditors to determine which defaults can be removed from your report.
 An agency may also help negotiate a debt repayment plan with creditors if you owe a debt.

 - Remove listings.
-If the credit repair agency is successful in its negotiations, the creditor will remove the erroneous listings from your file.
+If the credit repair agency is successful in its negotiations, the creditor removes the erroneous listings from your file.

-Under CROA, a credit repair agency cannot demand upfront or “setup” fees before accepting your case.
+Under CROA, a credit repair agency can’t demand upfront or “setup” fees before accepting your case.
 Like for other services, you pay only after services are rendered.
-Credit repair organizations can either charge you a monthly fee for its services or after each negative listing or item is successfully deleted from your credit report. on the more modern pay after deletion model where clients only pay after items are deleted from the credit report.
+Credit repair organizations can either charge you a monthly fee for their services or after each negative listing or item is successfully deleted from your credit report.

-If you suspect that a credit repair agency is operating in violation of the Credit Repair Organizations Act, file a complaint with the Federal Trade Commission.
+If you suspect that a credit repair agency is operating in violation of the CROA, file a complaint with the Federal Trade Commission (FTC).

 How to compare credit repair agencies

-With so many credit repair agencies in the US, consider the important factors below when weighing whether an agency is reputable.
+With so many credit repair agencies in the US, consider the following factors when weighing whether an agency is reputable.

 - Reputation.
-Is the company a trusted name in the industry or have a history of satisfied customers?
+Is the company a trusted name in the industry, and does it have a history of satisfied customers?
 Look for a respected company with an impeccable service record.

 - Customer reviews.
 Online review sites can give you an idea of the experiences other people have with these agencies — and, importantly, how each company treats its customers.